 Instructor: Amy Johnson

 This course is designed to introduce the basics of post-processing.
-The software we will use is Adobe Lightroom, but it is also possible to use Camera Raw in Photoshop Bridge instead.
+The software we will use is Adobe Lightroom Classic CC, but it is also possible to use Adobe Photoshop Bridge instead.
 Post-production work will emphasize enhancing our images, not "fixing" them.
+However, the skills you learn in class will allow you to fix your photos if you don't get it exactly right in the camera.

 - Strong level of comfort with computers in general